|

 The first time I ever played through an

-funky old amp I found sittin' there.
+funky old amp I found sitting there gathering dust.
 I asked him if

-he had a mike and he found me one.
+he had a mike and he found one for me.
 It was one of

 those gigantic Shure Bros. models, all chrome and

-grill.
-The sound that came out of the thing was
+grill, the Shure Super 55.
+The sound that came out of this rig was

 ENOURMOUS and it totally blew my mind!